kotfu/fw/README.md

 - duckdns - updates duckdns, a dynamic dns service
 - rc.earlyboot - patch /etc/rc to run this before the network is started
+- gwif-master - run by ifstated to configure the internet gateway interface when we are master
+- gwif-backup - run by ifstated to configure the internet gateway interface when we are backup
+- ns-master - run by ifstated to configure /etc/resolv.conf when we are master
+- ns-backup - run by ifstated to configure /etc/resolv.conf when we are master

 ### fw/etc

-Example configuration files.
+Example or actual configuration files.
 These need to be copied to /etc and modified appropriately.

+- etc/fw.conf - sample fw.conf used by many of these scripts
-- duckdns.conf - configuration file for fw/bin/duckdns
+- daily.local - daily file which updates duckdns

 ## Prerequisites and Requirements